The "Bully Breeds" include five breeds originating

 Tail: Short and tapering

-Body: Muscular, agile, wide
+Body: Muscular, agile, wide chest

 Head: Round, broad head with distinct cheeks muscles